php-fig/fig-standards/proposed/PSR-sql.md

 - Definition keywords MUST be written in UPPERCASE
 - Block keywords MUST be written Capitalized
 - Operational keywords MUST be written in lowercase
-- `*` asterisk MUST NOT be used.
+- `SELECT *` MUST NOT be used.
 Instead its necessary to make a list of all the required fields.
 This helps redability and avoid redundancy
 - `as` keyword MUST NOT be ommited when using alias
 - Reserved words used on fields or tables MUST alway be escaped.
 - Unreserved words used on fields or tables SHOULD NOT be escaped.
 MySQL, Oracle and MSDB escape reserved words differently.